OlivierBlanvillain/SlickChair-report/content.md

 ### Implementation

-Under the hood, SlickChair create multiple database records for a given *natural key*.
-When using the `Database` object, the user queries is composed with a temporal filter that extracts the most recent records where created before the time `date`.
+Under the hood, SlickChair creates multiple database records for a given *natural key*.
+When using the `Database` object, the user queries is composed with a temporal filter that extracts the most recent records that where created before the time `date`.
 This corresponds to the *Type 2 slowly changing dimension management methodology*, as described in @kimball2002.

-This approach has the advantage to no require any update, new records are simply appended to tables and only become visible for the newly accessed `Database` values.
-It also minimises the number of tables, which is beneficial because tables directly manipulated by the user via Slick's domain-specific language.
-We development this API with H2 and PostgreSQL, but as the implementation uses the Slick generic `JdbcDriver`, it should be compatible with all database systems supported by Slick.
+This approach has the advantage of not requiring any update, new records are simply appended to tables and only become visible for the newly accessed `Database` values.
+It also minimises the number of tables, which is beneficial because tables are directly manipulated by the user via Slick's domain-specific language.
+We developed this API with H2 and PostgreSQL, but as the implementation uses the Slick generic `JdbcDriver`, it should be compatible with all database systems supported by Slick.

 Finally, we should note that in it's current stage, our *database as a value* API does not allow the expression of transactions.
 The timestamp based implementation is by nature atomic: the temporal filter used on every table ensures that the database will be viewed either before or after a group of insertions.
 However it is currently impossible to express a *transaction*, that is, to enforce that the database is not modified between the time it's value is queried and the insertions are effective.
 Fortunately SlickChair does not require transactions.